 - Abdomen enlargement

-Symptoms of Cushing’s disease will keep on increasing and become severe if not treated properly on time.
-Curing Cushing’s disease is not an easy task, but it can be cured if the owner takes proper care of their pet and help him to regain normal health.
+Curing Cushing’s disease is not an easy task, but it can be cured if the owner takes proper care of their pet and helps him regain normal health.

 3. Treatment for Cushing’s Disease in Dogs